 NRC won't have implications on Bangladesh: Foreign Secretary Shringla

-India on Monday assured Bangladesh that the updation of the National Register of Citizens will have no implications for its people, asserting that it is a process that is entirely internal to the country Bangladesh Foreign Minister AK Abdul Momen and Home Minister Asaduzzaman Khan canceled their visits to India in December over prevailing situation following passage of the new citizenship bill.
+India on Monday assured Bangladesh that the updation of the National Register of Citizens will have "no implications" for its people, asserting that it is a process that is "entirely internal" to the country Bangladesh Foreign Minister AK Abdul Momen and Home Minister Asaduzzaman Khan canceled their visits to India in December over prevailing situation following the passage of the new citizenship bill by Parliament.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)